ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 ~~In the case of Movement Allowance or Strength, the characteristic is simply reduced by 1.
 In the case of Agility, Passing Ability or Armour Value, the target number is raised by 1.
 For example, if a player with AG4+ suffers a Neck Injury, the characteristic would become AG5+.~~

-In the case of Movement Allowance or Strength, the characteristic is simply reduced by 1.
+<span style="color: darkmagenta">In the case of Movement Allowance or Strength, the characteristic is simply reduced by 1.
 In the case of Agility or Passing Ability, the target number is raised by 1.
 For example, if a player with AG4+ suffers a Neck Injury, the characteristic would become AG5+.
 In the case of Armour Value, the target number is lowered by 1.
-For example, if a player with AV9+ suffers a Head Injury, the characteristic would become AV8+.
+For example, if a player with AV9+ suffers a Head Injury, the characteristic would become AV8+.</span>

 Note, however, that no characteristic can ever be reduced below the minimum value shown on page 28.